abuiles/ember-101/manuscript/hands-on.md

 ## Installing Dependencies

-To save time, we'll be using [picnicss](http://picnicss.com) as our base CSS and **fontello** for icons.
+To save time, we'll be using [Basscss](http://www.basscss.com/) as our base CSS and **fontello** for icons.

-### Including picnicss
+### Including Basscss

-Since picnicss is a front-end dependency, we can use **Bower** to manage such a dependency for us.

-Let's install picnic running the following command:
+Basscss is distributed through `npm` or downloading directly from a CDN, but for our example we want to compile it ourselves and put it into our `vendor.css`.
+To do, let's download the source file and put it in the directory `vendor`.

-{title="Adding picnic to bower.json", lang="bash"}
+{title="Adding Basscss to the project", lang="bash"}
 ~~~~~~~~
-bower install picnic --save
+curl https://npmcdn.com/basscss@8.0.1/css/basscss.min.css > vendor/basscss.min.css
 ~~~~~~~~

-Once it is finished, we'll find the picnic assets under **bower_components/picnic/**.

-The fact that they are there doesn't mean that they'll be included in our assets.
+The fact that a file is in the vendor directory doesn't mean that they'll be included in our assets.
 We still need to tell **ember CLI** that we want to **import** those assets into our application.
 To do so, we need to add the following line to our ember-cli-build.js before `return app.toTree();`

 {title="Adding picnic to the ember-cli-build.js"}
 ~~~~~~~~